f4exb/sdrangel/plugins/channeltx/modm17/readme.md

 <h3>D.1: Baud rate</h3>

 Only the standard 4.8 kBaud rate is available.
-This is a provision for possible future experimnentations.
+This is a provision for possible future experimentations.

 <h3>D.2: Source call</h3>